elexis-eu/diachronic_distribution_of_senses/README.md

 # Diachronic Distribution of Senses - D3.8

-This repo allows you to carry out an analysis of the diachronic distribution of senses.
+This repository allows you to carry out an analysis of the diachronic distribution of senses.
 To do this please follow these steps:

 **1. Download BabelNet and its API**